//

 My exploration began with a look into AVI Foodsystems: the food and hospitality provider responsible for the various dishes each day.
 With a commitment to providing well-balanced, fresh meals, AVI aims to make food just as innovative as any other aspect of a school environment.
 Offering business, healthcare and leisure services, Fieldston is just one branch of the company’s expansive reach.
 As Resident AVI Foodsystems Director Amy Van-Tessel stated, “We locally source all our food to create a scratch-cooked meal for [the community].”

-Just this past Thursday, AVI hosted a vendor showcase in the student commons to display the various individuals that come together to compose the company.
+Just this past Thursday, AVI hosted a vendor showcase in the Student Commons to display the various individuals that come together to compose the company.
 A labyrinth of pumpkin spice coffee, breads and fall treats, students expressed a desire for the day-to-day menu to mirror that of the showcase.
 Form III’s Asher Desai stated, “The fair with the food should be the standard of lunch at Fieldston” as many peers at surrounding tables nodded in agreement and followed suit with their own personal commentary.
-“I think people are sleeping on [the cafeteria]; it’s underrated,” said freshman Mia Seshadri as Kyler Calderon pleaded, “More chicken please.”
+“I think people are sleeping on [the cafeteria]; it’s underrated,” said Form III student Mia Seshadri as Kyler Calderon (Form III) pleaded, “More chicken, please.”

 Of a sample size of 25 community members, Friday’s lunch received an average 6.84/10 score with responses ranging from 3 to 10.